 For each day, add the 3 temperatures together and divide by 3 to get the average.

-If your temperature consistently averages below 98.6 then you may be suffering from Wilson’s Temperature Syndrome.
+If your temperature consistently averages below 98.6 and you have symptoms of a slow metabolism then you may be suffering from Wilson’s Temperature Syndrome.

 Digital thermometers are very fast and convenient but can easily become inaccurate from: